xiix0/scam/README.md

-You possess a mind not merely twisted, but actually sprained.
+You will lose your present job and have to become a door to door mayonnaise salesman.